SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

 where $i$ represents the $i$th time step and $j$ the $j$th gate in the $i$th time step.

-This method is far more efficient compared to using a Hamiltonian model.
-However, the accuracy of the estimation can be low due to its simplicity.
-To expand it, we have considered a per-type and per-location variability of gate fidelities, based on a normal distribution.
-This implies that, for instance, a two-qubit gate (\(\sqrt{SWAP}\)) will have lower fidelity than a single-qubit gate and that the actual fidelity will depend on the exact location in the topology.
+This method is less complex in both time and space, but not as accurate, compared to classical simulations.
+From equation \ref{eq:ESP_0} it is evident that the time complexity of ESP only increases linearly with the number of gates in a circuit while space complexity remains constant, contrary to the aforementioned methods.
+To expand it, we have considered a per-type and per-location variability of gate fidelities based on a normal distribution.
+This implies that, for instance, a two-qubit gate (e.g., \(\sqrt{SWAP}\)) will have lower fidelity than a single-qubit gate and that the actual fidelity will depend on the exact location in the topology.
 These expansions constitute a more realistic, i.e., closer to a real device, estimation of circuit success probability:

 where $i$ represents the $i$th time step, $j$ the $j$th gate in the $i$th time step and and $x,y$ are the physical qubit(s) coordinates.